Writing a Plugin

 Provider interface {

-// Provides function return set of functions which provided dependencies to other plugins
+// Provides returns a set of functions that provide dependencies to other plugins

 Provides() []*dep.Out